henrik429/Anomaly-Detection/README.md

  for _horse_ ca. 0.52, for _ship_ ca. 0.77 and for _truck_ ca. 0.42.
- It can be seen that the five best classes were _plane, bird, deer, frog and ship_ and the five worst _car, cat, dog, horse and truck_ for the reproduced results as well as for the Paper.
+ It can be seen that the five best classes were _plane, bird, deer, frog and ship_ and the five worst _car, cat, dog, horse and truck_ for the reproduced results as well as for those of the Paper.
 Furthermore, the outcomes of the reproduction and the Paper are very close and they deviate just at the second decimal place.
   Even in most of the classes